gauravrele87/Insight-Coding-Challenge-G-Rele/README.md

 # tweets_cleaned.py

 tweets_cleaned.py will clean the tweets that are imported from the text file and outputs the text and timestamp to the file ft1.txt
+The incomplete tweets are skipped without any output.

 - Dependencies:
 os